 S C Probate Estate Settlement Issues:

-If the decedent's assets are all non-probate, meaning that he or she has a fully-funded revocable trust (commonly referred to as a "living trust"), or assets that are held in survivorship or have a beneficiary designated, no South Carolina probate administration is required.
+If the decedent's assets are all non-probate, meaning that he or she has a fully-funded revocable trust (commonly referred to as a "living trust"), or assets that are held as joint with the right of survivorship or have a beneficiary designated, no South Carolina probate administration is required.

 Probate court has exclusive original jurisdiction over all matters pertaining to Estates of decedents (probate); protection of minors and incapacitated adults; Trusts; issuance of marriage licenses, involuntary commitment for mental illness, alcoholism, drug addiction, and active pulmonary tuberculosis; and wrongful death and survival action settlements.

 probate process, the party that wishes to be named the executor of the